 Piha is home to many native new Zealand birds such as the Keruru pictured above.
 Bush and Beach do pest control work in the Piha area to try and encourage more native birds back.
 Our guided nature walks will be looking out for birds such as Fantails (Piwakawka), Tui and the Keruru.

 The silver fern is an icon of New Zealand being seen on the jerseys of our national sports teams such as The All Blacks.
 Maori called it ‘Ponga’ and the scientific name is ‘Cyathea dealbata’ and it only occurs naturally in New Zealand.
 The valleys and streams around Piha are an ideal location for them to grow, our guides will show you how to spot them and give you a close up look at one as well.

 Piha beach is renowned for great surfing and it was at Piha in 1958 that two Californian surf lifesavers (Bing Copeland and Rick Stoner) introduced modern surfing to New Zealand when they brought their Malibu boards and surfed across the face of the waves.
 Many surf competitions are held at Piha and there are several Surf Lifesaving organisations in Piha one of which Bush and Beach help to sponsor.

 Filming around Piha

 Locations such as Lion rock and the black sand beaches at Piha have appeared in many local and international TV series and adverts.
 The international Power Rangers TV series uses Piha as does the Shanara Chronicles series.
-The Australian TV series 800 words uses Piha as one of its locations and Piha Beach even stood in as Normandy Beach in the Tom Selleck ‘Ike: Countdown to D-Day’ movie!
+The Australian TV series 800 words used Piha as one of its locations and Piha beach even stood in as Normandy beach in the Tom Selleck ‘Ike: Countdown to D-Day’ movie!